Bereavement Leave by State — Guide for 2025

 - Define bereavement leave,

-- Guide you on how to ask for bereavement leave,
+- Guide you on how to ask for bereavement leave, and

-- Answer some FAQs regarding bereavement leave, and
+- Answer FAQs about bereavement leave.

 Let’s start.

-*Note: The information regarding bereavement leave in the US has been checked and updated for 2024.
+*Note: The information regarding bereavement leave in the US has been checked and updated for 2025.

 Table of Contents